Moon-Terry/bsc_depth/README.md

 SCARED dataset
 - Description: Porcine cadaver data with ground-truth depth and pose (Phase 1)
-- Usage: Supervised evaluation + pretraining
+- Usage: Pre-training and numerical evaluation
 - You can download the SCARED dataset on this [link](https://endovissub2019-scared.grand-challenge.org/) and follow the instructions.
 - For the dataset pre-processing, see the [link](https://github.com/ShuweiShao/AF-SfMLearner/) described by the author of AF-SfMLearner.

 PIPAC Laparoscopy dataset
 - Description: Real-world clinical videos from laparoscopic procedures (Phase 2)
-- Usage: Fine-tuning on unlabeled data + qualitative testing
+- Usage: Fine-tuning on unlabeled data and visual evaluation
 - Note that the PIPAC laparoscopy dataset is private and was collected under institutional approval at Ghent University Hospital.
 Access to the dataset is restricted due to ethical and privacy considerations.

 ## Requirements